seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 ### 7. Which item was purchased just before the customer became a member?

+- Logic is similar to question 6, instead of the Window Function being ordered by `ASC`, we'll use `DESC` instead
+- Combined with using `WHERE` to return only date differentials of less than 0, this will give us list of items purchased before the membership start date
+- In the query, return the results using `WHERE` rank = 1 for the last product purchased before they became a member
 ```sql
 WITH cte AS (
 	SELECT *,